balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ![UEFI Boot from USB Key](/img/jetson-orin/jetson_orin_uefi_usb_key.webp)

 4) Your device should boot from the attached USB key and provision the internal storage.
-Once provisioning is complete and the device shuts down, the USB key can be unplugged.<br>
+Once provisioning is complete and the device shuts down, the USB key can be unplugged.

+5) If your device is an Orin Nano or an Orin NX, remove and re-connect power to the carrier board.
+If it is an AGX Orin 64GB, press the power button to initiate booting.

+6) Your device should appear in your application dashboard within a few minutes.
 </details>
 <br>

-Should you encounter any other unexpected issues while provisioning your device, please follow the instructions for our <a href="https://github.com/balena-os/jetson-flash">Jetson Flash</a> tool to flash your device in recovery boot mode.
+__Note:__ Should you encounter any other unexpected issues while provisioning your device, please follow the instructions for our <a href="https://github.com/balena-os/jetson-flash">Jetson Flash</a> tool to flash your device in recovery boot mode.

 ## Post-provisioning UEFI firmware update